A New World Record Tour

 Sharon Arden: tour manager Rick Pannell: sound engineer

-Other crew is uncertain, although probably Jake Commander, Brian Jones and Phil Copestake were involved as engineers or technician as they were known to be good friends with the band and involved in most of their tours.
+Other crew is uncertain, although probably Brian Jones and Phil Copestake were involved as engineers or technician as they were known to be good friends with the band and involved in most of their tours.

 Long time sound engineer, Rick Pannell, stopped working with the band at the end of this tour.